lukeg32/NDCAYF-Server/README.md

 * Server response to pings
 * can connect
 * server can recieve from client and update accordingly
-* server sends data 10/sec
+* server sends data 10/sec or 15/sec or 1/sec
+* connection based off ip so clients can reconnect

 ## Todo
 * add ability to see the lag in ms